zackarydevove/ecomApp/README.md

 <h2>Conclusion</h2>

 Thank you for checking out my first fullstack MERN web app project!
 I hope you find it useful and informative.
-If you have any questions or feedback, feel free to contact me at Zackary.devove@hotmail.com or on my social media (Twitter / LinkedIn).
+If you have any questions or feedback, feel free to contact me at Zackary.devove@hotmail.com or on my social media (<a href='https://twitter.com/ZackaryDevove'>Twitter</a> / <a href='https://www.linkedin.com/in/zackarydevove/'>LinkedIn</a>).

 <h1>Screenshot of the Project</h1>